Amid Merchant City’s luxurious venues, this South Indian restaurant stands out with a unique menu and classy ambience.

 - Notable dish: Paper dosas

-- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Wheelchair access, Pre-theatre menu, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Halal options, Gluten-free options, Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi

 - Capacity: 110